MidhunSureshR/MonitorMode/README.md

 # MonitorMode
-A simple BASH script to switch between monitor setup modes.
+A simple BASH script to issue xrandr commands to switch between three monitor modes:
+- Laptop monitor only
+- HDMI monitor only
+- Laptop monitor to the left and HDMI monitor to the right